 Any admitted Purdue student who takes college courses for credit at another college or university after their high school graduation must reapply for admission to Purdue as a transfer student.
 Students cannot take a gap year to enroll in another college or university or to participate in a program that awards college credit.

 Accept your offer of admission no later than May 1 (including payment of the required, nonrefundable $400 deposit).

-Complete the gap year request form by July 1, prior to your gap year (available via the admission application portal by late February to students who have accepted their admission offer).
+Complete the gap year request form by July 1, prior to your gap year (available via the admission application portal to students who have accepted their admission offer).

 Provide documentation supporting your request.

 Have your high school send official, final transcripts to Purdue University at the conclusion of your senior year.

 Once a gap year request has been submitted and reviewed, you will be notified by email whether or not it has been approved.

 If your gap year is approved, your offer of admission will be deferred to the fall semester of the following enrollment year and you will be reinstated as an admitted student when we begin releasing freshman admission decisions.
 You will receive information from Purdue as if you were a newly admitted freshman, in addition to any information specifically for gap-year students.
 You will be asked to confirm enrollment in the spring before your enrollment year.